Calamity Jane (1953)

 “Together… and terrific”, Doris Day and Frank Sinatra was an onscreen match made in fifties crooning heaven.
 The story of a musical Connecticut family, and the amorous complications that ensue when a male songwriter and his cynical friend come a-calling, Young at Heart is based on a screenplay co-written by Julius J. Epstein, best-known for Casablanca (1942).

 The Man Who Knew Too Much (1956)

-Co-starring with James Stewart as two parents whose young daughter is kidnapped while on holiday in Morocco, Day was perhaps an unlikely Hitchcock blonde.
+Co-starring with James Stewart as two parents whose young son is kidnapped while on holiday in Morocco, Day was perhaps an unlikely Hitchcock blonde.
 But the Master of Suspense found a clever way to work in a song for her – the Oscar-winning ‘Que sera sera (Whatever Will Be Will Be)’ was first introduced in The Man Who Knew Too Much.
 The poster shows the galleries of the Royal Albert Hall, which is the setting for the film’s exciting climax.

 Pillow Talk (1959)

 A huge success upon release in 1959, Pillow Talk is a New York-set romantic comedy and the first of three films Day made together with Rock Hudson – “the perfect pair”, especially in complementing blue and pink pyjamas.
 Lover Come Back (1961) and Send Me No Flowers (1964) followed.

 Though best-known for comedies and musicals, Day had proved she could hold her own in thrillers with her turn in Hitchcock’s The Man Who Knew Too Much.
 In 1960, she starred opposite Rex Harrison in this London-set chiller as the wife who, one night walking in the park, hears a creepy voice through the fog telling her that her days are numbered.
 As the poster of Midnight Lace puts it: “Whose was the silken voice in the night…?”